- Media Center

 OFID concludes high-level mission to Washington, DC: DG Al-Herbish signs loan agreements with partner countries

 The OFID delegation also attended meetings of the G-24 Ministers and the Development Committee.
-Several bilateral meetings were also held to review the status of OFID’s cooperation with other international finance institutions and partner countries, and to identify potential private sector and trade finance transactions.
+Several bilateral meetings were held to review the status of OFID’s cooperation with other international finance institutions and partner countries, and to identify potential private sector and trade finance transactions.

 A Memorandum of Understanding (MoU) on the Deep Dive Initiative was also signed between the Arab Coordination Group and World Bank President Jim Yong Kim.
 The MoU aims to support cooperation to achieve the 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals by providing analytical and financial resources.